ldoocy/project_template/README.md

 ### Desired Direction:
 ![Social Force](images/desired.png)

 The first term in the social force equation takes into account the pedestrians desired movement.
 Each entity will have a defined goal to reach in the shortest distance possible.
-This term depends on the entities desired velocity and the entities actual velocity.
+This term depends on the entity's desired velocity and the entity's actual velocity.

 ### Repulsive Social Forces:
 ![Social Force](images/repulsive.png)